nf-core/mag/docs/output.md

 ### Long read adapter removal

-The pipeline uses porecho_abi or porechop to perform adaptertrimming of the long reads that are eventually provided with the TSV input file.
+The pipeline uses porecho_abi or porechop to perform adapter trimming of the long reads that are eventually provided with the TSV input file.

 <details markdown="1">
 <summary>Output files</summary>